jamesgolden1/equivalent-linear-LLMs/README.md

 ## Key findings

-We demonstrate that large language models can be mapped to exactly equivalent linear systems for any given input sequence, without modifying model weights or altering predictions.
+We demonstrate that large language models can be mapped to nearly-exact equivalent linear systems for any given input sequence, without modifying model weights or altering predictions.
 We achieve this through strategic gradient computation modifications that create "detached Jacobians" - linear representations that capture the complete forward computation.

 ### Why This Matters

-- **Near-Exact Reconstruction**: The detached Jacobian reconstructs outputs with ~10⁻⁶ relative error and $R^{2}$ > 0.99999
+- **Near-Exact Reconstruction**: The detached Jacobian reconstructs with ~10⁻⁶ relative error and $R^{2}$ > 0.99999
-- **Interpretability**: Reveals semantic concepts emerging in model layers through SVD analysis
+- **Interpretability**: Reveals semantic concepts emerging in model layers through the singular value decomposition
-- **Efficiency**: Enables analysis of 70B+ parameter models without additional training
+- **Efficiency**: Enables analysis of up to 70B parameter models (Llama 3.3 Q4) without additional training
-- **Universality**: Works across model families (Llama, Gemma, Qwen, Phi, Mistral, OLMo)
+- **Universality**: Works across model families (Qwen, Gemma, Llama, Phi, Mistral, OLMo)

 ## How It Works
 ### The Core Innovation